milosKomiRajkovic94/htec-project/README.md

 ### `API_KEY`

-String constant NEWS_API_KEY with the apiKey sent in the request is located in ./src/constants/stringConstants.js file.
+String constant NEWS_API_KEY with the apiKey sent in the requests is located in ./src/constants/stringConstants.js file.

 After 500th request in the day, the request will break with the status 403, if you are on developer plan, like we are.